Configure single sign-on for Astra

 You can sign in to the Astra Portal through your IdP if an Organization Administrator has enabled SSO.

-Sign in to your IdP platform, select the Astra application, and then follow the prompts to sign in.
+Sign in to your IdP platform, select the Astra application on your IdP dashboard, and then follow the prompts to sign in.

 The first time you access the Astra application, you must review the DataStax terms and conditions.

-The default user session timeout is approximately two hours unless your administrator specifies a different timeout in the Astra application configuration in your IdP or your IdP has a different default timeout setting.
+The default user session timeout is approximately two hours.
+The timeout can vary if your IdP has a different default timeout setting, or the IdP administrator specifies a different timeout in the Astra application’s configuration.

 Edit an SSO configuration